A combination of cutting and

 Advice on cutting and pre-sprouting*

-• Put the germination racks in your shed for two weeks for proper wound healing.
+• Place the pre-sprouting racks in your shed for 10–14 days to ensure proper wound healing.

-This will keep the cut poters from drying out and rotting.
+This prevents the cut seed potatoes from drying out and rotting.

-* ALL ADVICE GIVEN APPLIES TO AVERAGE CONDITIONS IN THE NETHERLANDS.
-AS WE HAVE NO INFLUENCE ON THE QUALITY OF SEED POTATOES, WEATHER, BUILDINGS, MACHINERY AND THE EXPERTISE OF THE USER, WE CANNOT ACCEPT ANY LIABILITY FOR THE RESULTS.
+• *ALL ADVICE IS BASED ON AVERAGE CONDITIONS IN THE NETHERLANDS.
+AS WE HAVE NO CONTROL OVER THE QUALITY OF THE PLANTING MATERIAL, THE WEATHER, BUILDINGS, MACHINERY OR THE USER’S EXPERTISE, WE CANNOT ACCEPT ANY LIABILITY FOR THE RESULTS.

 Indoor